LiskArchive/lips/proposals/lip-state-model.md

 ## Motivation

 A blockchain created with the  Lisk SDK is organized in a modular way: each module registered in the chain defines its own state and the possible state transitions, i.e., the transactions defined within the module or the handlers that can be called by other modules.
-This is reflected by the state tree: each module maintains its own key-value storage and sparse Merkle tree, which are finally merged together to form the complete state tree.
+This is reflected by the state tree: each module maintains its own key-value map and sparse Merkle tree, which are finally merged together to form the complete state tree.
-This LIP specifies the general format for the key-value storages and the way in which they are combined together in the state tree.
+This LIP specifies the general format for the key-value maps and the way in which they are combined together in the state tree.

 Organizing the state of a blockchain as a Merkle tree allows to cryptographically authenticate the whole state with a single hash, the state root.
 The state root property is calculated at the end of the block processing and included in the block header.